productivity

 23. Organizations save significantly annually with no-code platforms

-The financial impact of no-code adoption includes average annual savings of $187,000 per organization.
-This figure accounts for reduced development costs, faster time-to-market, and decreased IT backlog.
-The savings fund further automation investments, creating a virtuous cycle.
+On the money side, no-code adoption brings average annual savings of $187,000 per organization.
+That number rolls up reduced development costs, faster time-to-market, and decreased IT backlog.
+Those savings tend to fund the next round of automation, which sets off a virtuous cycle.

 Additional financial metrics demonstrate the business case: